nayr31/TTRPG-Stuff/10 🧙 Player Campaigns/⚖️ Stolen Fate/Sessions/Session 01.md

 [[Miyuki]] and [[Clover]] know each other from before

-We all converge onto a dice and game pond
+We all converge on a street, a menagerie of animals fr fr